Nesh108/JLeapMouse/README.md

-LeapMouse
+JLeapMouse
 =========

-An implementation of a mouse simulator for LeapMotion.
+An implementation of a mouse simulator for LeapMotion for Java.

 Current version: